tataraba/simplesite/README.md

 ## 📚 Preface

 The first step to get going is to build a minimal FastAPI application.
 If you have used other web frameworks before, you should be able to follow along.
-I recommend starting from scratch, but if you feel like skipping the formalities, you can also clone this template to get going.
+I recommend starting from scratch, but if you feel like skipping the formalities, you can also clone this template and move on to Chapter 1.

 Otherwise, you'll want to follow these steps.